-The cost for a copy of a compact disc, the contents of which are not transcribed, is \$25.00.
+The cost for a copy of a compact disc or downloadable audio file, the contents of which are not transcribed, is \$25.00.

-This Administrative Order supersedes and vacates Administrative Order 2020-9-Gen.
+This Administrative Order supersedes and vacates Administrative Order 2023-32-Gen.

-DONE AND ORDERED in Chambers, Fort Lauderdale, Florida, this 15th day of August, 2023.
+DONE AND ORDERED in Chambers, Fort Lauderdale, Florida, this day of 7th October, 2024